Measles - Overview

 Symptoms

-The incubation period is about 10 to 14 days, and initial symptoms resemble those of influenza, including high fever (which can exceed 39.5°C), conjunctivitis, and cough.
-Patients typically exhibit the "three C's" symptoms: cough, conjunctivitis, and Koplik's spots (small white spots in the mouth), which are important clinical indicators for diagnosis.
+The incubation period is approximately 10 to 14 days, with initial symptoms resembling influenza, including high fever (up to 39.5°C or higher), conjunctivitis, and cough.
+Patients often develop the "three Cs": cough, conjunctivitis, and Koplik spots (small white spots inside the mouth), which are important clinical indicators.

 • Respiratory distress (which may develop into pneumonia)

-• CNS damage (such as encephalitis)
+• Central nervous system damage (such as encephalitis)

 • Complications like ear infections or keratitis